top of page

 ¡Ciao!

-"Argentina is very Italian" is something you often hear.
-What does that mean?
+“Argentina is very Italian” is something you often hear.
+But what does that mean?

-In this exhibit, you can learn more about the history of Italian immigration to the country from the 1850s to the 1950s.
+In this virtual exhibit, we will learn more about the history of Italian immigration to Argentina from the 1850s to the 1950s.
 There are stories about Italian influences on food and dance, Jewish-Italian refugees, and Italian missionaries among Indigenous people.
-These videos, songs, blogs, and maps aim only to give a snapshot of Italian immigration to Argentina.
+With videos, songs, blogs, and maps, we will gain a sense of Italian experiences in Argentina and how Argentina was changed by these same encounters.

 Italians came from all over the peninsula, and they settled in many parts of Argentina.
-But in the beginning, as the liberal republic looked to Europe to transform its economy and expand westward and southward onto Indigenous lands, “Italians” overwhelmingly from in and around the port city of Genoa.
-Shipping routes and personal networks were fundamental in enabling some people to migrate while others – in Italy and elsewhere in Europe – did not catch emigration for several more decades.
+But in the beginning, as the liberal republic looked to Europe to transform its economy and expand westward and southward onto Indigenous lands, “Italians” overwhelmingly came from in and around the port city of Genoa.
+Shipping routes and personal networks were fundamental in enabling some people to migrate while many other people – in Italy and elsewhere in Europe – did not catch emigration fever for several more decades.

 What did immigrants eat